Skip to main content

 • Resource group

-✅ Changes apply going forward and do not affect historical bookings.
+✅ Changes apply going forward and do not affect past bookings.

 1. Go to Products → Resources